questdb/py-questdb-client/docs/installation.rst

     >>> str(buf)
     'test,a=b\n'

-If you also want to check you can serialize from Pandas (which requires additional dependencies):
+If you also want to if check you can serialize from Pandas (which requires additional dependencies):

 .. code-block:: python